 For those of you who are interested in RPing, most of this next paragraph is probably going to have to be considered off-limits to your character (for that matter, anything prior to the soon-to-be-mentioned Dark Ages should as a whole be considered mostly off limits).
 Scientists and researchers in the game simply know almost nothing about the early years of the New Eden cluster, much less anything that took place before the collapse of the EVE Gate collapsed.
 For those of you who don’t care and/or want to know anyway, feel free to read on, but prepared to get shot down if you ever try to talk with someone in character (IC for short) about these events.
 A more detailed look at all of this can be found in the “official” New Eden timeline (but as I noted, just because it’s in this timeline does not mean it’s known to in-game characters).

-some accounts mention vicious fights between corporations that control various human-colonized systems.
+By the year 2730, humans had fully colonized our own solar system, which seemed to take much longer than necessary to colonize a few chunks of rock in one star system, but whatever.
+It took an additional millennium before we figured out the secrets to travelling faster than light.
+Things were apparently swell for the next few thousand years, as the timeline doesn’t mention much of note, though some accounts mention vicious fights between corporations that control various human-colonized systems.
 That began to change in 7703 AD when the first known massive (supposedly) stable wormhole formed.
 Humans discovered this wormhole near the system of Canopus in 7987, forever changing the course of human history.
 The homeward side of the wormhole was soon named ADAM while the unexplored side was given the appropriate title of the EVE Gate.
 For simplicity’s sake I’ll just refer to both gates as the EVE Gate (I should note that EVE: Source seems to retcon out the fact that the Earth side of the Gate was known as ADAM, but I like it so I'm keeping it anyway ARTISTIC LICENSE Y'ALL).
 The wormhole sent explorers to a far off system that (in a burst of genius), humans quickly named New Eden.
 In a cluster (in again, a burst of genius AND creativity), they named New Eden.
 Within two years, colonization of the newly discovered space was in full swing, with the future homeworlds of the Amarr and Gallente being purchased and colonized in 7989.

 Colonization continued apace for the next few decades, spidering out quickly from New Eden into the broader cluster.
 Stations, some still seen today near New Eden (the system, not the cluster, see how brilliant the first settlers were?), were erected to protect the first stargates.
 Many planets, not all of them yet habitable, were colonized.
 Those not yet habitable began being terraformed (Caldari Prime, in Luminaire, being the most notable example of this).
 Few colonies were yet self-sufficient, relying heavily on support from Earth for money and supplies.
 Everything seemed to be going swimmingly.